 Contact us at: firstname.lastname@example.org

 Co-founder and President of the National Foundation for Danish America, Bruce Bro has been active in the Danish American community for years.
 A third generation American, he proudly claims a Danish heritage with a heavy “Jysk” flavor.
 His maternal grandparents emigrated from near Aalborg.
 The Ringkøbing area of West Jutland was the home of his father’s parents.
 His paternal great-great grandfather served in the Danish Army during the Schleswig-Holstein border war of 1848-50.
 In the early 1900's, grandparents on both sides passed through Ellis Island and headed to the Midwest to farm and raise families.
 His mother was one of nine children born on farms in the Albert Lea, Minnesota area.
 His Bro grandparents settled near Elk Horn, Iowa and also farmed, raising a family of twelve children.
 Growing up on the family farm, Bruce left to earn a degree in communications at Dana College in Blair, Nebraska and went on to own and operate a small business in Harlan, Iowa for several years.
-Now living with his family in Phoenix, Bruce is primarily involved with the Rebild National Park Society as Vice President of the Arizona Chapter, also a board member of the Danish Home Foundation in Chicago, and is a member of the Danish Lutheran Church of Yorba Linda, Danes Worldwide and the American Scandinavian Foundation in New York.
+Now living with his family in Phoenix, Bruce is primarily involved with the Rebild National Park Society as U.S. Vice President, also as a board member of the Danish Home Foundation in Chicago, and is a member of the Danish Lutheran Church of Yorba Linda, CA, the Northwest Danish Association in Seattle, Danes Worldwide and the American Scandinavian Foundation in New York.

 “My love for my Danish heritage comes from my parents and my 19 aunts and uncles, all of whom had a great love of their Danish roots.
 Unfortunately, my grandparents died when I was very young, so I didn’t have an opportunity to hear their stories first hand.
 But my parents, aunts and uncles have done a wonderful job of writing down family history including stories and saved letters written between my grandparents and their families in Denmark.
 As we get older, we cherish this history more and more for it provides us our identity.
 I know that my ancestors lived for centuries in the Aalborg area and West Jutland.
 Denmark has built outstanding museums to show us more than a thousand years of its history.
 I try to visit several of them every year.
 These museum visits make it possible to imagine my Viking ancestors living in their farms and villages exploring, fishing… scratching out an existence.
 Through the Middle Ages, the Renaissance and the Reformation my ancestors survived wars, plague and poverty.
 It’s a miracle that they survived, and the legacy they leave is a great blessing.
 We have an obligation to pass this heritage down to our descendants.
 I feel our mission is to help others, especially our youth, discover the rich culture our Danish ancestors gave us and preserve it for future generations”.